 - Contract with a lake management company to apply aquatic herbicides.
 Some submerged plants may elude control by other methods and will require chemical treatment.
 Aquatic herbicides are helpful tools for managing aquatic weeds, but they must be applied by licensed applicators when applying to stormwater ponds.
 For a list of applicators, look under "Lake Management" in the phonebook or ask for a list of licensed applicators from the SC Aquatic Plant Management Society.

 - Educate your residents.
 Many invasive plants are introduced by well-meaning residents who toss water garden plants into ponds.
 Preventing introductions is important for avoiding invasive weed problems.
-Also, informing home owners that nutrients from their daily activities (fertilizing lawns, car washing in driveways, pet waste, feeding ducks/fish/turtles, etc.) are accelerating submerged weed growth will help reduce plant populations and water pollution in general.
+Also, informing home owners that nutrients from their daily activities (fertilizing lawns, car washing in driveways, pet waste, feeding ducks/fish/turtles, etc.) will accelerate the growth of submersed weeds will help reduce plant populations and water pollution in general.